 You must abide by the 3-1-1 rule when it comes to any liquids brought on the plane, and that includes your liquid beauty products.

 You will want to make sure that your makeup isn’t larger than 3.4 oz.
 You’ll also need to check that all your gear fits in one quart-sized plastic bag.
 This will usually have to be removed as you go through security.

 Can You Bring Eyeshadow Palettes on the Plane?

-Powder-based cosmetics have no limitation when it comes to carry-ons, according to the TSA.
+Powder-based makeup have no limitation when it comes to carry-ons, according to the TSA.

-This means you can pack them neatly in your cosmetics bag and not have to worry about repacking after security.
+This means you can pack them neatly in your cosmetics bag or favorite designer train case and not have to worry about repacking after security.

-How to Pack Your Make-p for Air Travel Properly – Carry On
+How to Pack Your Makeup for Air Travel Properly – Carry On

 In order to pack your kit up well though we have a few key tips that will help you out and save space.

-The first is to make sure you have a great make-up bag/case.
-The one you choose should be an organizer that isn’t too large but has enough space for all the essentials.
+The first is to make sure you have your favorite large makeup organizer bag.
+The one you choose should be an organizer that has enough space for all the essentials.

 If you’re using any liquid makeup and you do not meet the minimum ounces, you may want to invest in small, clear, travel-size containers.